zenoR-git/zenoR-git/README.md

 ![header](/resources_profile/profile1.jpg)
 ## ABOUT ME:

 Hi! my name is Ratan Kumar Pradhan.
 I am currently a second year student persuing bachelor degree in computer science and engineering.
 I am from India, and currently living in Odisha.
-I am a web-developer in making, and love to learn new technologies. :heart: opensource technolies.
+I am a web-developer in making, and love to learn new technologies. :heart: opensource technologies.
 Also pentesting is my hobby 🤓.

 <!--